nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/asset_tracker_v2_description.rst

 * Data that is sampled by the device must ideally be addressed to the cloud-side device state and published in a single packet for regular device updates.
   This is to avoid the unnecessary stack overhead associated with splitting the payload and the additional current consumption that might result from splitting and sending the data as separate packets.
   However, in the case of nRF Cloud implementation, the nRF Cloud front end supports only the display of APP_DATA_MODEM_DYNAMIC (networkInfo) and APP_DATA_MODEM_STATIC (deviceInfo) through the device shadow.
-  The other supported data types (GPS, temperature, and humidity) must be sent in a specified format to a separate message endpoint for the front end to graphically represent the data.
+  The other supported data types (GNSS, temperature, and humidity) must be sent in a specified format to a separate message endpoint for the front end to graphically represent the data.
   You can find the JSON protocol definitions for data sent to the message endpoint in `nRF Cloud JSON protocol schemas`_.

 * The nRF Cloud web application does not support the manipulation of real-time configurations.